jeanyJer/react-test/README.md

-## iReading
+## React Test

-[![Build Status](https://travis-ci.org/jeanyJer/react-test.svg?branch=master)](https://travis-ci.org/jeanyJer/react-test)

 This repo is a boilerplate for React-Babel-Webpack project.
 You could use it as a base to build your own web app.

+[![Build Status](https://travis-ci.org/jeanyJer/react-test.svg?branch=master)](https://travis-ci.org/jeanyJer/react-test)

 ## Features